slightknack/slightknack.dev/content/blog/difflogic.md

 <div class="boxed">

-Thank you to Shaw, Anthony, Mike, and friends for taking a look and providing feedback/moral support while I worked on *difflogic*.
+Thank you to Shaw, Anthony, Mike, Clara and friends for taking a look, fixing typos, and providing feedback/moral support while I worked on *difflogic*.

 </div>